Euro zone bond yields rise as Fed and ECB decisions approach

 LONDON, July 25 (Reuters) - Euro zone bond yields rose on Tuesday, following their U.S. peers higher as investors waited for interest rate decisions from the Federal Reserve and European Central Bank over the next two days.

-Germany's 10-year bond yield DE10YT=RR, the benchmark for the bloc, rose 3 basis points (bps) to 2.422% in early European trading.
+Germany's 10-year bond yield DE10YT=RR, the benchmark for the bloc, rose was last up 3 bps at 2.417%.
+It dipped but then rebounded after ECB data said euro zone lending growth slumped in the second quarter.

 The yield fell 4 bps the previous day after survey data showed that Germany and the euro zone's economic downturn deepened in July.